ImmerGo-MOTU is a client-server system that communicates with MOTU devices that have digital signal processing capabilities.

-All audio channels (from a DAW or multi-channel wav file) are sent to the MOTU device.
+All audio channels (from a DAW or multi-channel wav file) are sent to the MOTU device and will be spatialised together with any other channels transmitted to the device.

 Control over 3D movement is from the client, while the server does all the necessary work to render the audio sources in 3D space.